binhn-tran/binhn-tran.github.io/essays/journey.md

 As of right now, I find TypeScript both fun and interesting to learn.
 I have some experience using JavaScript from my previous programming classes.
 However, I’ve never worked with TypeScript before, so this is my first time exploring it.
 TypeScript shares many similarities with JavaScript, which makes it slightly easier for me to understand.
 Before taking this class, I’ve learned several programming languages, including JavaScript, C, C++, and a little bit of Python.

 Since TypeScript uses the same syntax as JavaScript, picking it up hasn’t been too difficult.
 However, I still need to practice TypeScript more to fully grasp it, as there are new concepts I’m still working to understand.
+When it comes to athletic software engineering, it's always beneficial to consistently practice your coding skills.

+## Athletic Software Engineering: In Class WODs

+The in-class WODs are particularly useful because they help shape you into a more efficient and reliable programmer.
+In my opinion, the process can feel stressful because I spend a lot of time carefully reading the problem to fully understand the question.
+I often start to panic due to the limited time available to complete the in-class WODs.
+However, it becomes enjoyable once you’re able to arrive at the correct solution.
+This approach works for me because it encourages me to practice coding regularly and helps me become accustomed to solving problems within a limited timeframe.

 ## A Gateway to Better Programming